ApprenticeAI/frapy/docs/topics/autothrottle.rst

 :setting:`CONCURRENT_REQUESTS_PER_IP`, the crawler won't reach this number of concurrent requests.

-At every given time point Scrapy can be sending more or less concurrent requests than ``AUTOTHROTTLE_TARGET_CONCURRENCY``; it is a suggested value the crawler tries to approach, not a hard limit.
+At every given time point Frapy can be sending more or less concurrent requests than ``AUTOTHROTTLE_TARGET_CONCURRENCY``; it is a suggested value the crawler tries to approach, not a hard limit.